the Next Batch

 A bit about me

-I’ve been a self-taught professional bean to bar maker since 2014.
-I was the head cacao roaster for five years for a well-known cacao supplier and bean to bar equipment designer.
-When I was teaching myself how to make chocolate I waded through some deep b.s, and nearly drowned in a vast ocean of conflicting info.
-It was still the early-ish days and craft chocolate was just getting on its feet, so a lot of advice came from people who had actually never made bean to bar as a business, or for their livelihood.
+Like any new maker I had to keep my head above water in a vast ocean of conflicting info.
+It was still the early-ish days and craft chocolate was just getting on its feet, so a lot of advice came from people who had actually never made bean to bar as a business, or were crafting it as their livelihood.

 I started teaching chocolate making in 2016, and in 2020 created my online workshop, which I called The Next Batch School.